TrevorTan003/LPLMVC/README.md

 ## Installation
 1. Download the code
+2. Extract the folder
-2. Open LPLMVC solution
+3. Open LPLMVC solution
-3. Run the web app using IIS Express
+4. Run the web app using IIS Express